andrew-scorchsoft/scorchsoft-quick-whisper/README.md

 ## Memory Diagnostics

+Windowed builds write a rotating log file. **Help > Open Log Folder** opens it, which is the usual place to look when filing a bug report.

-QuickWhisper logs resource usage to the console every 60 seconds.
-To use this, run the app from a terminal rather than double-clicking the executable:
+When run from a terminal, QuickWhisper also logs resource usage to the console every 60 seconds:

 ```bash
 python quick_whisper.py